Writing a step¶

 withstatement here to ensure that if the input is a file path that the file will be appropriately closed.

 get_reference_file_modelmethod to load any CRDS reference files used by the Step.
 This will make a cached network request to CRDS.
-If the user of the step has specified an override for the reference file in either the configuration file or at the command line, the override file will be used instead.
+If the user of the step has specified an override for the reference file in either the parameter file or at the command line, the override file will be used instead.
 (See Interfacing with CRDS).

 Objects to pass to other Steps in the pipeline are simply returned from the function.
 To return multiple objects, return a tuple.